 At various times since 2006, the FDA has issued documents outlining its intent to require varying levels of FDA oversight of many types of LDTs.
 In October 2014, the FDA issued draft guidance that sets forth a proposed risk-based regulatory framework that would apply such oversight to LDTs.
 The FDA has indicated that it does not intend to implement its proposed framework until the draft guidance documents are finalized.
 It is unclear at this time if or when the FDA will finalize its plans to end enforcement discretion for LDTs, and even then, whether the new regulatory requirements are expected to be phased-in over time.
 However, the FDA may decide to regulate certain LDTs on a case-by-case basis at any time.
 A significant change in the way that the FDA regulates any LDTs that we, our collaborators or our customers develop using our technology could affect our business.
 If the FDA requires laboratories to undergo premarket review and comply with other applicable FDA requirements in the future, the cost and time required to commercialize an LDT will increase substantially, and may reduce the financial incentive for laboratories to develop LDTs, which could reduce demand for our instruments and our other products.
-In addition, if the FDA were to change the way that it regulates LDTs to clinical cytogenics laboratories, our ability to sell our instruments and other products to this addressable market would be delayed, thereby impeding our ability to penetrate this market and generate revenue from sales of our instruments and our other products.
+In addition, if the FDA were to change the way that it regulates LDTs to require that we undergo pre-market review or comply with other applicable FDA requirements before we can sell our instruments or our other products to clinical cytogenics laboratories, our ability to sell our instruments and other products to this addressable market would be delayed, thereby impeding our ability to penetrate this market and generate revenue from sales of our instruments and our other products.